area17/blast/README.md

 ### Options

 -   `--o, --output-dir` - the directory where to store built files relative to your `public` directory
--   `--s, --static-dir` - the directory where to load static files from, comma-separated list relative to your project root directory

 ## Troubleshooting